SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/WhatsTSF.md

 ### 🔷 1.4.
 What are .dot files

-.dot files use the Graphviz DOT language, which is a plain text graph description format used to represent nodes and links.
+The extension .dot comes from the Graphviz DOT language (comes and uses), a language (plain text graph description) that is used to describe grafs (nodes and connections).

 📚 Official source (Graphviz):